carte018/Proconsul/README.md

   containers.
 Docker-gen and the required custom configuration and scripts are included in the "docker-gen" directory.

+## **NEW**:  Dockerized Installation

+Proconsul now offers, in addition to the standard, manually installation process, a fully- dockerized installation process.
+The Dockerized installation process is significantly less labor-intensive than the manual process, and is probably the quickest and simplest way to get a Proconsul instance up and running in your AD environment.
+It still requires some preparation of your AD domain, and some initial configuration, but the bulk of the build process for all the relevant Docker containers, the Proconsul and Proconsul Admin code, and the set-up of the Java environment/web server environment is largely scripted.

+If you're interested in using the Dockerized deployment, you'll want to move into the `Dockerized` diretory under this directory and review the `README.md` file there for instructions on setting up your AD, preparing your Docker server, and configuring the Dockerized build process.

+The current packaging of Proconsul for a fully Dockerized deployment assumes you will be using SAML to handle user authentication, and configures and deploys a Shibboleth SP as part of the docker image build process.
+In future, the Dockerized build process may include additional authentication options, but for now, if you wish to authenticate users in a different way,you'll need to use the manual build process and make your own arrangements for authentication.

+Unless you're planning to develop extensions to Proconsul itself or you need to use a non- SAML authentication mechanism, it's strongly recommended that you use the Dockerized deployment rather than attempt a fully manual installation.
+If you must perform a full manual installation, the Installation instructions below may get you started in the right direction -- inspecting the build scripts under the Dockerized deployment tree should provide more insight into everything that's needed to successfully build and install the software manually.
+The `README.md` file in the `Dockerized` directory will also provide insight into the workings of the Dockerized installation, from which you may infer the bulk of what's required to perform a fully manual installation.

-## Installation
+## Manual Installation

-Full documentation for the installation of Proconsul at a new site has yet to be developed, but at a very high level, the process involves a few basic steps:
+Full documentation for the manual installation of Proconsul at a new site has yet to be developed, but at a very high level, the process involves a few basic steps:

+1. Build the Proconsul and Proconsul Admin applications from the source code provided.
+   Both applications are now configured as Maven projects, so assuming you have a working Maven installation on your system, you should be able to cd into the proconsul or proconsuladmin directory and run `mvn install` to build the appropriate war file(s).

-1. Establish a Java container server for the environment and build and deploy the Proconsul application on the server.
+2. Establish a Java container server for the environment and deploy the application war files on the server.
 Proconsul assumes that user authentication is being performed by the container or something logically "in front of" it.
 The source code does not handle end-user authentication, and simply expects a user identifier to be available as part of the HTTP request it receives.

-2. Build and deploy the RDP client Docker container on your server, and edit the proconsul.properties configuration file for your container *and* your AD domain environment.
+3. Build and deploy the RDP client Docker container on your server, and edit the proconsul.properties configuration file for your container *and* your AD domain environment.

-3. Build and deploy docker-gen along with the custom docker-gen configuration included herein on your server.
+4. Build and deploy docker-gen along with the custom docker-gen configuration included herein on your server.

-4. Run the "proconsul.db.schema" SQL script on your MySQL server or (if you prefer to use another database provider) configure databases and tables according that that schema in your preferred database environment, and configure Proconsul to find the appropriate database.
+5. Run the "proconsul.db.schema" SQL script on your MySQL server or (if you prefer to use another database provider) configure databases and tables according that that schema in your preferred database environment, and configure Proconsul to find the appropriate database.

-5. Configure your AD with the groups, OUs, and users required by Proconsul.
+6. Configure your AD with the groups, OUs, and users required by Proconsul.
 For the moment, the best way to determine what those are is to review the Proconsul source code, or contact the authors for more information.

-6. Configure the Proconsul datbase with explicit user->host, user->orgUnit, user->group, group->host, group->orgUnit, and
-   group->group mappings in its various tables.
-An administrative UI is in the design phase currently for Proconsul's database that will afford a much easier mechanism for managing the applications somewhat complex authorization mechanisms.
-Until that is released, configuration can still be accomplished through direct modification of Proconsul's SQL tables.
+7. An administrative UI is now available as the "proconsuladmin" application.
+   You can use it to configure the Proconsul database with explicit user->host, user->orgUnit, user->group, group->host, group->orgUnit, and group->group mappings, as well as to configure POSIX attributes for specific users and control access to both the application itself and the Domain Admin functionality within it.
+For instructions on using the administrative interface, consult the README.md file in the `Dockerized` directory.

 ## Questions